Eating unhealthy foods can make you feel bad, lead to weight gain and cause many health problems.

 Trans fats, also known as “hydrogenated” or “partially hydrogenated” fats, are unsaturated fats that have been chemically modified to increase shelf-life and make them solid at room temperature.

-This process requires hydrogen gas, high pressure and is very disgusting.
-It is baffling that anyone ever thought these nasty, industrially produced fats would be suitable for human consumption.
+This process requires hydrogen gas and high pressure.
+It is strange that anyone ever thought these industrially produced fats would be suitable for human consumption.

-Often portrayed as health foods, seed- and vegetable oils like soybean and corn oil are extremely unnatural for the human body as we didn’t have access to them until very recently in evolutionary history.
+Often portrayed as health foods, seed and vegetable oils like soybean and corn oil are very unnatural for the human body as we didn’t have access to them until very recently in evolutionary history.

 Polyunsaturated fats are also very sensitive to oxidation due to their abundance of reactive double bonds.